 The west-facing valley is nestled between hillsides and bathed in warm light between late morning and early afternoon.
-A gentle swath of land roughly 100m across offers an opportunity to pull community into the valley.
-Space can be optimised through use of the cottage court arrangements that share access with homes arranged around shared central community gardens and green spaces.
+A gentle swath of land roughly 100m across offers an opportunity, if slightly constrained, to pull community into the valley.
+Space can be optimised through use of the cottage court arrangement as access is shared and homes arranged around shared central green spaces for community gardens and on-site food production.